- Public Complaints

 Alternative Program (AP)

-The AP is a voluntary alternative to traditional discipline action for a nurse whose competency may be impaired because of a substance use disorder.
-Participation in the AP is not published unless disclosure is necessary to protect the health, safety and welfare of the public or as ordered by a court of competent jurisdiction.
+The Alternative Program is a voluntary alternative to traditional discipline action for a nurse whose competency may be impaired because of a substance use disorder.
+Participation in the Alternative Program is not published unless disclosure is necessary to protect the health, safety and welfare of the public or as ordered by a court of competent jurisdiction.

 - Ensure the health and safety of the public by closely monitoring nurses impaired by drugs and/or alcohol.